 Do I care?Take note that I did not ask for this correspondence (he sent it to me and to five other people), and I did tell him that it was going to be put on a Weblog.
 He persisted.

-I refrained from giving his name, telephone number, IP address, e-mail address and physical address that are in his e-mail signature.
-How noble of me (yawn)."Do I care?"
+I refrained from giving his name, telephone number, e-mail address and physical address that are in his e-mail signature (as well as his IP address).
+"Do I care?"
 His indication of unconcern was clearly the opposite of the truth.
 So, I gave him a bit more:

 Obviously not.
 Just another bigot in action.
 Noted.He could not let my remark go, and came back with: